 In the southwest tower of Muskau Castle, visitors can enjoy a panoramic view of the vast park landscape and its surroundings.
 From a height of 35 metres, visitors can view Pückler’s Garden Empire from a different perspective.
 One ticket gives guests access to both the Castle Tower and the respective special exhibition on the 2nd floor.

 Changing exhibitions are shown in the west wing of the New Castle in Bad Muskau.
 Tickets for special exhibitions also give visitors the opportunity to climb the castle tower and enjoy a view of the extensive park landscape from above.

 Opening hours: 1 April to 31 October, daily 10 am-6 pm (limited opening hours from November to March)

 Please register your group’s interest in a guided tour in advance at the Tourist Centre.
 Groups must be at least 15 persons.
 In the event that fewer persons participate, the price for the minimum group size mentioned will still apply.
 Ideally, groups should not have more than 30 participants.
 Larger groups will be split at no additional cost.
 For tours in the Polish part of the park, please remember to carry a valid proof of identity or passport.
-We unfortunately cannot guarantee guided tours for groups that do not book in advance.
+Unfortunately, we cannot guarantee guided tours for groups which are not booked in advance.